xapax/security/privilege_escalation_windows.md

 Also look at modifying a startup service to run nc.exe or your malicious binary. replace UPnP with your backdoor.
 Source: OSCP and OSCE; Never used exploits to get privilege escalation on the windows machines in the lab or exam"

+Look for vulnerable services that may be running as system

 ## Metasploit - The easy way

 So if you have a metasploit meterpreter session going you can run **getsystem**.